tung/ruggrogue/book/game-data.md

 The simplest and most common reason for entities to be despawned is when the player descends to the next dungeon level.
 Moving between levels means replacing the current map with a fresh map, which in turn means despawning entities on the current map so they can be replaced with new spawns.
 This is the task of the `despawn_coord_entities` function (defined in `src/spawn.rs`), which is called by the `player_do_descend` function (defined in `src/player.rs`) when the player takes the downstairs of the current level.
-As implied by its name, it simply despawns entities that have a `Coord` component, meaning that that entity is placed on the map.
+It simply despawns entities that have a `Coord` component, which are the ones that belong to the map.

 But the player has a `Coord` component; how does it avoid being despawned when moving between levels?
-The answer is simple: all entities with the `Player` tag component are stripped of their `Coord` component by the aptly-named `remove_coords_from_players` function in the `src/player.rs` file.
+The answer is simple: all entities with the `Player` tag component are stripped of their `Coord` component by the `remove_coords_from_players` function in the `src/player.rs` file.
 Once this despawning is done, player entities regain their `Coord` component through the `add_coords_to_players` function in the same file.

 There's also the matter of the items belonging to the player: how do they avoid being despawned between levels?
-The act of picking up an item also removes its `Coord` component; this is done by the `remove_item_from_map` function in the `src/item.rs` file.
+The `Coord` component is removed from items while being picked up by the `remove_item_from_map` function in the `src/item.rs` file.
-Conversely, dropping an item attaches a `Coord` component to it; this is done by the `add_item_to_map` function in the same file.
+Conversely, a `Coord` component is attached to dropped items by the `add_item_to_map` function in the same file.
-These functions also take care to manage the map's spatial cache, since it still needs to be correct while the map exists.
+These functions take care to manage the map's spatial cache, which must be correct while the map exists.

 ### Defeating Monsters

 The next most common reason to despawn entities is when the player defeats a monster.
-This despawning is performed by the `despawn_entity` function in the `src/spawn.rs` file, which is a general function for despawning an entity by its ID.
+This is the job of the `despawn_entity` function in the `src/spawn.rs` file, which despawns an entity by its ID.
 This is called when a monster dies in the `handle_dead_entities` function in the `src/damage.rs` file.
 The monster is removed from the map's spatial cache just before being despawned, for the same reason as when an item is picked up off the map.